-- The youth or parent will speak to a worker and complete a Brief Child and Family Phone interview (BCFPI) to discuss what the concerns are and how serious they may be.
+- The youth or parent/guardian will speak to a worker and complete an InterRAI Screener to identify what the concerns are and how serious they may be.
 Other important demographic information is collected at this time.
-This takes about 45 minutes.
+This can take up to 45 minutes.

-- When Central Intake determines that the youth and/or family is suitable to be referred to Frontenac Youth Services, our Intake Worker receives the BCFPI information.
+- When Central Intake determines that the youth and/or family is suitable to be referred to Frontenac Youth Services, our Intake Worker receives the referral package from Central Intake.

 What happens next?

 - Once our Intake Worker receives referral information from Central Intake, the Intake Worker will contact the youth and/or family to schedule an assessment at the earliest time available and one that is convenient to them.
 Everyone who lives in the home is encouraged to attend the assessment.

 - Prior to the assessment the youth and/or family will be asked to fill out a Consent for Treatment form.
 Please bring the youth’s health card.

 - Next, a Youth and Family Counsellor will introduce themselves to the youth and/or family and will lead them to a room to begin the assessment.
 The Youth and Family Counsellor verbally reviews the Consent for Treatment and Rights and Responsibilities as well as discussing the use of the one way mirror, which is voluntary.
 The family is then given time to sign the Consent for Treatment.
 The Youth and Family Counsellor will ask important and relevant questions about presenting problems and overall family dynamics to help guide future recommendations.
 After the assessment (approximately 1 hour), the Youth and Family Counsellor will consult privately with their team members to discuss recommendations.

 - Recommendations will be presented to the youth and/or family along with any consent forms for the release of information from partnering agencies to be signed to help with treatment planning and service coordination.